Who is Required to Report

 - This applies regardless of how the information was conveyed to a responsible employee (whether spoken, written, or through a third party).

-- To ensure a safe and nondiscriminatory environment for the community, and ensure that impacted individuals receive appropriate support services.
+- To ensure a safe and nondiscriminatory environment for the community, and ensure that impacted individuals understand their options and receive appropriate support services.

-- Often, someone only tells a responsible employee a fraction of what has been happening.
-OIEC provides a safe environment for the person to discuss their concerns.
-OIEC can address those concerns by learning who is involved, what has been occurring, and why someone believes the conduct is occurring.
+- OIEC provides a safe environment for the person to discuss their concerns.
 This allows OIEC to help individuals explore the range of options for safety and assistance and for resolving their concerns.

 Many people are confused about the differences between reporting purposes under the Jeanne Clery Act and mandatory reporting to OIEC.
 This document helps clarify these differences to ensure people understand the various reporting obligations university employees may have.